 These files can either be stored locally in the file cache, or linked to an external Content Delivery Network (CDN).
 These files can also be minified and/or compressed.

-Minified files are files that have been run through a script or program to remove any empty unnecessary spaces.
-This makes it hard to read and update but the file size is much smaller.
+Minified files are files that have been run through a script or program to remove any empty, unnecessary spaces.
+This makes it harder to read and update, but the file size is much smaller.
 For this reason, usually a minified copy of the file is made with the suffix .min e.g.:

 <link href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css" rel="stylesheet">

-Compression is something that is performed by the server which serves the files to the end user.
-This also makes the files a lot smaller and faster to download which can speed up page load times.
+Compression is something that's performed by the server which serves the files to the end user.
+This also makes the files a lot smaller and faster to download, which can speed up page load times.

-If your SEO guide/test shows files as uncompressed, but the above tests show the files have GZIP compression enabled, we would advise speaking to the people responsible for the SEO test/audit to find out how they are testing.
+If your SEO guide/test shows files as uncompressed, but the above tests show the files have GZIP compression enabled, we'd advise speaking to the people responsible for the SEO test/audit to find out how they're testing.